SolarArbiter/SolarArbiter.github.io/usecases.md

 - Framework users can share forecasts, forecast evaluation reports, and data with other framework users.
 - Framework protects forecasts and uploaded data as specified by the user.

+#### 3.E.
+Compute aggregate observations {#uc3C}
+{: .anchor}

+**Use case narrative** : The framework computes aggregates of observational data, accounting for missing data and flagged data, in a well-documented manner.

+**Requirements** :

+- Aggregation functions are coded in the framework.
+- Aggregation functions are documented on the framework website.

 ### 4. Administer the framework {#administer}